 The Liquidation Trustee shall be the exclusive trustee of the Liquidation Trust Assets for purposes of 31 U.S.C. § 3713(b) and 26 U.S.C. § 6012(b)(3), as well as the representative of the consolidated Estates of each of the Debtors appointed pursuant to section 1123(b)(3)(B) of the Bankruptcy Code.
-The powers, rights and responsibilities of the Liquidation Trustee, and theirs beneficiaries of the Liquidation Trustee, shall be specified in the Liquidation Trust Agreement and shall include those rights and powers set forth in Section IV.B.3.a of the Plan that are not vested in the Litigation Manager pursuant to the Plan or in the Liquidation Trust Agreement or the Litigation Manager Agreement.
+The powers, rights and responsibilities of the Liquidation Trustee, and the beneficiaries of the Liquidation Trustee, shall be specified in the Liquidation Trust Agreement and shall include those rights and powers set forth in Section IV.B.3.a of the Plan.
 The Liquidation Trustee shall distribute the Liquidation Trust Assets in accordance with the applicable provisions of the Plan, the Winddown Orders and the Liquidation Trust Agreement.